 Capitalize on Best Sellers

 Identify top-selling items with reporting to know where you are making the most money.
-Generate ideal merchandise recommendations by analyzing your data by vendor, item, category, collection, selling location and more.
-This insight allows your merchandising team to make strategic choices.
+Generate ideal merchandise recommendations by analyzing your data by vendor, item, category, collection, selling location, and more.
+These insights allow your merchandising team to make strategic choices.
 Keep those items in the most efficient place in your warehouse near the docks for delivery to minimize time picking your high-velocity products.
-Adversely, place slower turning items at the back of your warehouse.
+Conversely, place slower turning items at the back of your warehouse.

 Use the Just In Time Method